CTSRD-CHERI/cheribuild/README.md

 This command will build the CHERI compiler, QEMU, CheriBSD, create a disk image and boot that in QEMU.

-To build and run the same set of tools and binaries for the Morello ISA use the following command:
+If you want to start up a QEMU VM running CheriBSD on top of the Morello ISA use the following command:

 `./cheribuild.py run-morello-purecap -d`